jordijordijor/weewx-Weather34/skins/Weather34/INSTALLATION_GUIDE.md

 * From the command line run the following code: -

 		cd /home/weewx/bin (or cd /usr/bin)
 		sudo ./wee_extension --install WX-HWS-master.zip

+* After installation edit the weewx-conf file.
+Go to the  [Weather34RealTime] stanza which will likely be near the end of the script.
+If your path to your web root is different from below, please amend the path in front of 'weewx/weather34/w34realtime.txt' accordingly.

+		[Weather34RealTime]
+    			filename = /var/www/html/weewx/weather34/w34realtime.txt
+    			unit_system = METRIC
+			binding = loop

+* Once completed, make sure you save weewx.conf

 * Restart WeeWX.

 * After around 5min your should find that folder the weather34 folder has been created in the weewx folder. [your_path]/weewx/weather34 will now be the location of the Weather34 skin in your web server.

 * Stop WeeWX and change all files and folders recursively in the root of your server to 0775 using CHMOD and user to your Linux login name and groups to www-data using CHOWN, either via the CLI or your server Control Panel (if you employ one).
 I use Webmin http://www.webmin.com/deb.html, an open source control panel which will make your tasks much easier.

-* Finally you need to make a small edit to your Weather34 skin.conf file.
-Find the line towards the end of the file which starts copy_once = ....... and comment this line out by placing a hash symbol in front.

 # IMPORTANT

 * Restart weeWX.

 * You can now test that the template is working by opening it up in your browser.
 Initially you will see random demo data.
 Click on the menu button at the top-left corner and select settings.
 This will open up a web form in which you apply your own settings.
-Pay particular attention to the location of the realtime.txt file being generated on a loop cycle by weeWX.
-The default location is “/[html_root]/weewx/realtime.txt” (for example /var/www/html/weewx/realtime.txt).
+Pay particular attention to the location of the w34realtime.txt file being generated on a loop cycle by weeWX.
+The default location is “/[html_root]/weewx/weather34/realtime.txt” (for example /var/www/html/weewx/weather34/realtime.txt).

 * For an in depth guide on configuring a remote server please refer to 'taylormia_remote_server_setup.pdf'

 * Finally re-start weewx and refresh your browser and you should see your own live weather station data.
-If things go wrong, check your settings carefully ensuring that the realtime.txt file and API keys and tokens have been correctly entered.
+If things go wrong, check your settings carefully ensuring that the w34realtime.txt file and API keys and tokens have been correctly entered.

 * If you have any issues please raise directly with steepleian@gmail.com.